 Cybersecurity risk mitigation is more critical than ever.
 With most companies embracing digital transformation, the impact of a breach can be crippling, in terms of money lost, damage to brand reputation and partner/customer goodwill.
 At the same time, the threat landscape is increasingly sophisticated, better funded and more coordinated.

-For CISOs and cybersecurity teams in your organization, every action and investment should be made with the goal of mitigating risk.
+For CISOs and cybersecurity teams in your organisation, every action and investment should be made with the goal of mitigating risk.
 There are two critical steps your teams should take:

 Then, you have to connect the dots in tying the risk mitigation roadmap into actual benefits.
 On the one hand, it is fairly simple to look at the direct costs of cybersecurity in terms of investment in technologies, operations and personnel.
 On the other hand, the step that continues to be elusive for CISOs, is to specifically measure the financial impact of that investment in terms of risk mitigation.